abbreviatedman/diner/README.md

 const dinersClubMembership = restaurant.frequent(callbackFunction);
 ```

-Then, when your component's ready to leave:
+Then, when your component's ready to stop 'listening':

 ```javascript
 dinersClubMembership.leaveDinersClub();